 Focus Areas

-The Future of Identity is Here
+The Future of Identity Is Here

-Technology that verifies an identity is now accessible to everyone, not only higher risk financial institutions, because of advancements in smartphone ownership, machine learning, privacy awareness, and cloud architecture.
+Technology that verifies an identity is now accessible to everyone, not only higher-risk financial institutions, because of advancements in smartphone ownership, machine learning, privacy awareness, and cloud architecture.
 Additionally, the move away from centralized, sensitive PII databases necessitates a new structure in terms of both technology and regulation.
 By protecting their identities from scammers, verifying an identity safeguards customers.
 Customers desire reliable identity proofing just as much as companies do since we all detest having our accounts compromised.

 However, in order for a system to be widely used, it must also be convenient so that people won’t avoid it.
 The key to this will be the capability of identity porting, or the secure and safe transfer of identification between providers.
 Customers experience less friction, and businesses spend less money doing it.
 Our goal at FTx Identity is to create an open universe where identity serves as the key to access.
 Some amazing new possibilities for the next chapter of identity services can emerge by connecting offline identities (government-issued IDs) with a new, digital credential established upon verification of an identity claim.